uthbees/embedded-rust-playground/README.md

 cargo run
 ```

-The program can be reset by running `monitor reset` in the gdb console (the second terminal).
+When running manually, the program can be reset by running `monitor reset` in the gdb console (the second terminal).